stfc/RegentParticleDSL/docs/io_modules/io.md

 ## ISPH IO Module
 The ISPH IO module handles the ISPH file format, and provides some other helpful functionality for ISPH files.

-The module is imported with
+The module has a 2D and 3D version, and they can be imported with
 ```
+2d_isph_module = require("src/io_modules/ISPH/2d_isph_module")
-isph_module = require("src/io_modules/ISPH/isph_module")
+3d_isph_module = require("src/io_modules/ISPH/3d_isph_module")
 ```
-and the functions are all encapsulated inside `isph_module`.
+and the functions are all encapsulated inside `XX_isph_module`.

 ### Initialisation
-The ISPH module provides an initialisation function, which initalises a particle array from and ISPH formatted file:
+The ISPH module provides an initialisation function, which initalises a particle array from and ISPH formatted file.
+For the 2D version this is:
 ```
 isph_module.initialisation_function(filename, variables, space_x, space_y, [mapper])
 ```